Fine & Dandy wants to make sure that’s just the way you feel, walking in the door.

 In the food, it shows up in the Split Pea Soup with a modern spring twist and Party Balls with mint jelly and Pecorino (lamb meatballs with a nod to Crock-Pot heritage) as well as the signature Fine Deviled Eggs, fancied up with caviar on top.
 Houston’s still tinkering with a work in progress involving Vienna sausages.

 On the sandwich side, the burger lineup touts intriguingly flavorful touches such as dried tomato pesto or chipotle Pub Ale “dijonaise.”
 The Cap’n Catfish sandwich ships out with a Cap’n Crunch crust on the Simmons Catfish Delacata filet.
 Shakes have an adult category, as well as all-ages options.

-“We like to not take ourselves too seriously,” Houston says.
-The first tweak for spring is on the scene, and “We’re really excited, already, thinking about summer and all the fun things we can do with all this great Southern local produce.”
+“We like not to take ourselves too seriously,” Houston says.
+The first tweak for spring is on the scene, and, “We’re excited, already, thinking about summer and all the fun things we can do with all this great Southern local produce.”

 Such is the case with the Spring Burrata Panzanella, which pulls together burger bun croutons, creamy burrata cheese, peas, burnt honey, preserved Meyer lemons, charred asparagus, almond, opal basil and green strawberry pickles.
 It’s a playground of rounds and spears, creamy and crispy, soft and snappy — freshly fulfilling that “so fine” promise.